Victorian London in Photographs

 The collections at London Metropolitan Archives (LMA) contain an extraordinary range of photographs from Queen Victoria’s reign, recording the capital and its people in stunning detail.
 Whether in carefully posed studio portraits or images of people gathered in the street, it seems that almost everyone wanted to be recorded on camera.

-This exhibition delved into these collections to present some of most striking images of London and Londoners from the era, from the first known photograph of the capital to the opening of Blackwall Tunnel, taking in the Crystal Palace, the first Tube line and life on the city’s streets.
+This exhibition, at LMA in 2015, delved into these collections to present some of most striking images of London and Londoners from the era, from the first known photograph of the capital to the opening of Blackwall Tunnel, taking in the Crystal Palace, the first Tube line and life on the city’s streets.